 These ladybug types are the most common in the United States and therefore the most studied related to biting.
 They’re also the only ladybugs known to invade homes.

 Some people are very allergic to ladybugs.
-The ladybugs have proteins present in their bodies that can cause breathing and swelling of the lips and airways (known as angioedema), according to the American Academy of Allergy, Asthma & Immunology (AAAAI).
+The ladybugs have proteins present in their bodies that can cause breathing difficulties and swelling of the lips and airways (known as angioedema), according to the American Academy of Allergy, Asthma & Immunology (AAAAI).

 Researchers have found similar proteins in the German cockroach, another insect that can cause allergic reactions.